Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: What other things are required before one can learn this Ability.
 Range: How far away a target can be while still being in reach of this Ability.
 There are five possible ranges:
 * None - this skill targets yourself.
-* Melee - this skill can only be used on targets in the same zone as you.
+* Melee - this skill can only be used on targets in the same Square as you.
-* Short - this skill can be used on targets up to one zone away.
+* Short - this skill can be used on targets up to one Square away.
-* Medium - this skill targets enemies up to two zones away.
+* Medium - this skill targets enemies up to two Squares away.
-* Long - this skill targets enemies up to three zones away.
+* Long - this skill targets enemies up to three Squares away.

 Targets: Who or what this Ability targets.
 Cost: The HP or MP cost of this Ability.